produktor/web/docs/project/business-plan.md

 First, this category should include ordinary market participants (individuals) who wish to provide/receive services or sell/purchase goods not as part of commercial, but as part of everyday activities.
 The growth of the number of users of such platforms as [eBay](), [Amazon](), [AVITO]() and the like allows us to unambiguously determine the steady interest of this category for further growth and development of the sector.

-Secondly, the target audience of the project is individual entrepreneurs, small and medium-sized businesses wishing to expand their customer base and the range of goods/services offered through the transfer of sales to the Internet space, or already conducting such activities.
-This category will be interested not only in the tools offered to analyze markets and build an effective commercial strategy, but also in the possibility of automated accounting of transactions and the formation of the necessary supporting documentation, as well as accounting and tax reporting documents.
+Secondly, the target audience of the project is individual entrepreneurs, small and medium-sized businesses wishing to expand their customer base and range of goods/services offered by transferring sales to the Internet space, or already conducting such activities.
+This category would be interested not only in the proposed tools to analyze markets and build an effective commercial strategy, but also in the possibility of automated accounting of transactions and the formation of the necessary supporting documentation, as well as accounting and tax reporting documents.

-Finally, market players such as large trading companies, market research agencies, and business planning agencies constitute the part of the target audience that will be primarily interested in the data set generated from the analysis of the commercial activity of the application users and which is of primary interest in conducting market analysis, identifying new markets, and developing commercial strategies for development and expansion.
+Finally, market players such as large trading companies, market research agencies, and business planning agencies constitute the part of the target audience that will be primarily interested in the data set generated based on the analysis of the commercial activity of application users and of primary interest in conducting market analysis, identifying new markets, and developing commercial strategies for development and expansion.

+## Initial calculation of project feasibility

+When studying existing markets and platforms with similar functionality to [Produktor.io](), the developers came to the following conclusions:

 ## Pricing model